-- 10.3.1 Entering into the Fund Agreement will allow the Council to: - 1.
+- 9.3.1 Entering into the Fund Agreement will allow the Council to: - 1.
 Develop and complete of the City Strategy which will also include Policies and Spatial Strategies and the Sheffield Place Based Plan. - 2.
-Enable the development of project ideas from prioritised City strategic objectives. - Turn ideas into deliverable projects with developed and costed business cases that can deliver against South Yorkshire Strategic Economy Plan (SEP) objectives.
+Enable the development of project ideas from prioritised City strategic objectives. - 3.
+Turn ideas into deliverable projects with developed and costed business cases that can deliver against South Yorkshire Strategic Economy Plan (SEP) objectives.

-- 10.4.1 A do-nothing option would see the Council with very little capacity and resource to complete the City Strategy and Place Based Plan.
-In addition, there would be extremely limited ability to proactively develop project ideas and business cases to delivery strategic outcomes for the City. - 10.4.2 No alternative external funding sources have been identified for this type of activity to be undertaken.
+- 9.4.1 A do-nothing option would see the Council with very little capacity and resource to complete the City Strategy and Place Based Plan.
+In addition, there would be extremely limited ability to proactively develop project ideas and business cases to delivery strategic outcomes for the City. - 9.4.2 No alternative external funding sources have been identified for this type of activity to be undertaken.

-11. LEISURE INVESTMENT UPDATE
+10. LEISURE INVESTMENT UPDATE

-11.1 The report provided an update on the lifecycle maintenance work outlined in the Leisure Investment and Facility Review report, approved at Cooperative Executive in November 2021.
+10.1 The Head of Sport, Leisure and Health presented the report which provided an update on the lifecycle maintenance work outlined in the Leisure Investment and Facility Review report, approved at Cooperative Executive in November 2021.

-The report provided an update on the above work that has been carried out to date.

-The report provided an update on the planned work between now and 2024, including a breakdown of the required investment for each of the facilities and the planned work.
+The report also provided an update on the above work that has been carried out to date and an update on the planned work between now and 2024, including a breakdown of the required investment for each of the facilities and the planned work.